+86-156-2511-0166[email protected]WhatsApp

 Previous article

-Good dividend payment, bonuses, and every good deal that comes from a good share price.
-“We are contributing money by the shares in order to enjoy the share pricing and everything else for the future,” Nwosu noted.
-Another shareholder, Nona Owoh, demanded that interim dividends should become part of the brewer’s vocabulary.
+"We've been happy that the share price is moving up.
+And if you want it to move up, then it should be.
+Let's pay what Nigerian shareholders want," Nwosu stated.
+"Good dividend payment, bonuses, and every good deal that comes from a good share price.
+We are contributing money by the shares in order to enjoy the share pricing and everything else for the future."

-“What I would be asking is, in terms of promise today, that interim dividends will become part of the vocabulary of Guinness Nigeria going forward.
-Every year going forward, we will pay off interim,” he declared.
-On Tuesday, Guinness Nigeria Plc announced an interim dividend of N2 per ordinary share for the quarter ended March 31, 2026.
+Another shareholder, Nona Owoh, went further, urging the board to formalise interim dividends as a permanent feature of the company's capital return policy.
+"What I would be asking is, in terms of promise today, that interim dividends will become part of the vocabulary of Guinness Nigeria going forward.
+Every year going forward, we will pay off interim," Owoh declared.

 Next article